In the context of gender, passing is when a transgender or non-binary person is perceived as cisgender.

 Society needs to stop holding trans and non-binary people to old fashioned standards.
 For example, a trans woman does not have to look like a cisgender woman in order to be accepted or valid, nor does it make her a rapist in disguise.
 She is a woman.
 At the same time, we need to stop holding ourselves to those standards too.
 We are transgender and/or non-binary and we are valid the moment we realise that we are.
 Furthermore, we need to realise that we are not judged or defined by our surgeries.
 They help us but they don’t define us.
 A person who chooses not to have confirmation surgery is no less valid than a person that does.

-This campaign is designed to shed light on the following:
+This campaign was designed to shed light on the following:

 * What it is to be transgender or non-binary